After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 “Mankind thrives on what surrounds us.
 The man should always respect what feeds him,” said Ravinder.

-The local people believe that if they cut the trees, or harms the nature in any way, they are doomed.
-“Gudariyadas baba will get angry if we destroyed the nature around us” added Ravinder.
+The local people believe that if they cut the trees, or harm nature in any way, they are doomed.
+“Gudariyadas baba will get angry if we destroy the nature around us” added Ravinder.

 Legend has it that several centuries ago, Gudariya Baba came to the village and attained enlightenment in a cave inside this forest.
-Thereafter, the word spread that curse would befall anyone who destroys the trees surrounding Mangar village.
+Thereafter, the word spread that the curse would befall anyone who destroyed the trees surrounding Mangar village.
 People can depend on livestock and jungle and can use them for food.
 But anyone who tries to destroy them will be cursed.
-Even today, the villagers guard the forest as they did back in days.
+Even today, the villagers guard the forest as they did back in day.

 Mangar Bani is also home to a wide variety of wildlife and plants.
 It is possible to spot leopards, bear, civets and nearly 100 different species of butterfly, in addition to rare migratory birds.
 The beautiful Dhau forest, that is practically extinct in Haryana and Rajasthan, grows in abundance here.